frovedis/frovedis/doc/manual/python/ml/lasso_regression.md

 When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedlis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.
+Pre-constructed frovedis-like inputs can be used as well to speed up the training time, especially when same data would be used for multiple executions.

 __Return Value__
 It simply returns "self" reference.

-### predict(X)
+### 3. predict(X)
 __Parameters__
 **_X_**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix as